openstack/cinder/doc/source/configuration/block-storage/drivers/ibm-storwize-svc-driver.rst

    from the replication target volume to the primary one on the storage back end manually, and do the failback only after the synchronization is done since the synchronization may take a long time.
-   If the synchronization is not done manually, Spectrum Virtualize family block storage service driver will perform the synchronization and do the failback after the synchronization is finished.
+   If the synchronization is not done manually, Storage Virtualize family block storage service driver will perform the synchronization and do the failback after the synchronization is finished.